Young Child’s First Visit

 Here’s a brief list of just some of the reasons why your doctor may have referred you or your child to PCCO:

 ♥ syncope (loss of consciousness due to a drop in blood pressure)

 ♥ test results (for example, an EKG or an echocardiogram) require further analysis and/or evaluation

 ♥ clearance for participation in a sport

-Upon completion of the test the physician will sit down with you to discuss the results and answer any questions or concerns you may have.
+Afterward, the doctor will discuss the results with you and answer any questions or concerns you may have.